Amid pandemic and protests, Cloudflare is defending vulnerable websites

-Project Galileo, Cloudflare’s operation that gives free web attack protection and other services to nonprofits, media group,s and others, has seen a wave of signups from groups working on the COID-19 relief effort and fighting racism, the company says.
+Project Galileo, Cloudflare’s operation that gives free web attack protection and other services to nonprofits, media groups, and others, has seen a wave of signups from groups working on the COVID-19 relief effort and fighting racism, the company says.

 Overall, Project Galileo, which is marking its six-year anniversary, has seen a 60% increase in participants since last year, with more than 1,000 now receiving service through the program, according to Cloudflare.